fityannugroho/idn-area/docs/installation.md

 - [Node.js](https://nodejs.org/en) (version 18 or higher)
 - [npm](https://www.npmjs.com)
 - Database provider you want to use.
-We currently support MongoDB, PostgreSQL, and MySQL.
-See supported databases version [here](https://www.prisma.io/docs/reference/database-reference/supported-databases).
+We currently support MongoDB, PostgreSQL, MySQL, and SQLite.

 ## Installation Steps